tmt-icd/ICD-Model-Files/Workflow.md

 version(s) of API(s) and ICD(s).
 3. SE Reviews the request, consults with stakeholders and agrees/disagrees to publishing the ICD.
-4. Once approved, TMT Systems Engineering will update the Root Repository to include the changes made in each submodule repository.
+4. Once approved, TMT Systems Engineering will publish the APIs and related ICDs, which results in updates to the apis and icds version history.
+This information is then available to all users of hte ICD Database.
-One this is complete the updated APIs and ICDs can be loaded into the ICD Database using the icd-ingest.sh script.
-5. TMT Systems Engineering publishes the ICD(s) related to updated Root Repository APIs in .pdf format on Docushare.
+5. TMT Systems Engineering publishes the ICD(s) .pdf format on Docushare.
 This and the accompanying Framework document form the full ICD.

 # To Do